-INihonbashi Muromachi Mitsui Tower, Tokyo Midtown Hibiya, and the Nihonbashi Takashimaya Mitsui Building were awarded the S rank, the highest rank in the CASBEE-WO (Wellness Office) certification system in May 2020, March 2021 and January 2022, respectively.
+Nihonbashi Muromachi Mitsui Tower (Chuo-ku, Tokyo), Tokyo Midtown Hibiya (Chiyoda-ku, Tokyo), and the Nihonbashi Takashimaya Mitsui Building (Chuo-ku, Tokyo) were awarded the S rank, the highest rank in the CASBEE-WO (Wellness Office) certification system in May 2020, March 2021 and January 2022, respectively.
 The Nihonbashi Takashimaya Mitsui Building received a score of 96.6, the highest score among all rental office buildings certified to date (as of the end of January 2022).
 All of the properties have registered for self-assessment under CASBEE-Building, and have been certified as "CASBEE Smart Wellness Office Certified" based on their high overall environmental performance evaluation.